Pacific Coast Costa Rica: (IT-CR-HRO10)

 2 Nights in Arenal/Fortuna - Arenal Montechiari :

 or similar (1 night if combined with option 2)

 Offering spectacular views of Arenal Volcano, Arenal Montechiari offers cottages set in tropical gardens.
 Located 400 metres from La Fortuna’s central park and church, it offers an outdoor pool and free Wi-Fi zone.
 Spacious, air-conditioned wooden cottages feature tiled floors and cable TV.
 They have a work desk, fridge and coffee maker.
 The private bathroom comes with a shower and toiletries.
 The complex has an à la carte restaurant and a bar.
 Special diet menus are available on request and there are vending machines for drinks.
 (Dinners are not included)

 Extension Option 1:

 The cabins have private bathroom facilities and a small kitchenette.
 They are located 150 ft from Playa Negra beach and within walking distance to several local restaurants.
-On breakfast is included during your stay at the Caribbean, but meals at the local restaurants are inexpensive.
-Lunches are usually taken picnic style along the trail or we stop in at a local bar.
+Breakfast is included during your stay at the Caribbean.
+Lunches are usually a picnic taken along the trail or we stop in at a local bar.